Széchenyi Square: Northern part

 The northern part of the square is partly made up by one of the buildings of Janus Pannonius Museum.
 Its main front has copf style and its side has classic style.
 There are two beautiful iron mashed gate from the 19th century in its doorway.

 Next to the museum is the Eizer House, built in 1840 and partly demolished and rebuilt in 1950.
 Adjacent to this stands the Taizs House on the facade of which there is a richly decorated corner balcony.

 Eastern part

-The first city hall was built after the Ottoman occupation of Hungary in 1710, and the second one between 1831-1832.
+The first city hall was built after the Ottoman occupation of Hungary in 1710, and the second one between 1831 and 1832.
 It received its current form during the reconstruction in 1907 after the plans of Antal Lang with baroque elements on the front.
 On the corners the roofs are mansard, and the part on Király Street is adorned by a gigantic tower.

 Nador hotel was built in 1846 which was demolished in 1902 to build a larger one in its place.
 By the end of the 1980s the facade of the hotel building was seriously damaged.
 After being closed for over fifteen years its facade was reconstructed in 2005 and an underground parking place was constructed.
 A gallery was opened in the building in 2009 but the hotel has not opened yet (2010.05.01.)